 Completing Form SSA-44: Your New Initial Determination Request

-Once you’ve confirmed your qualifying life-changing event, your next step is to obtain and complete the Form SSA-44.
+Once youโve confirmed your qualifying life-changing event, your next step is to obtain and complete the Form SSA-44.

 Debunking the “Appeal” Myth: New Initial Determination

+The SSA-44 isn’t technically an appeal; it’s a request for a new initial determination.
 An “appeal” is the formal process after your SSA-44 is denied.
-This is crucial because it means the form is designed to be a straightforward factual update, not a legal argument.
+This means the form is designed to be a straightforward factual update, not a legal argument.
 You don’t need a lawyer.
 You just need the right facts and documentation.

-✅ Proactive Filer’s Advantage
+The Proactive Filer’s Advantage

 Deciphering the SSA-44 Instructions